breandan/breandan/meetings/minutes.md

 ## Minutes

+# November 17, 2021

+- Jin mentioned that document synthesis should be JavaDoc comments, not inline comments
+- Jin suggested recomputing the aggregation/comparison method using statistical hypothesis testing
+- Xujie had some questions about our ROUGE-synonym score and suggested using the standard ROUGE-1/n
+- Xujie expressed his broader concern that the task was unreasonable (i.e., method is too short)
+- Could be an issue with the dataset, or how we are selecting the docs, will revisit this
+- We looked at the big table from our NIER paper and tried to understand why accuracy increased after renaming
+- I will go back to the literature (CodeBERT, GraphCodeBERT, RoBERTa) and use the same dataset and metric
+- I will follow up with @Xiaojie Xu this week about the baselines and getting familiar with Compute Canada
+- We discussed the importance of careful experimental research and conducting a fair comparison

 # May 5, 2021

 - I presented some examples of compositional generalization in natural and programming languages, and gave a demo of a tool for [regular language induction](https://en.wikipedia.org/wiki/Induction_of_regular_languages).
 This can be used to construct a regex matching a set of example strings.
 [Grammar induction](https://en.wikipedia.org/wiki/Grammar_induction) has been used for document classification and I believe is an important conceptual framework for modeling how developers [forage for information](https://web.eecs.utk.edu/~azh/blog/informationforaging.html).